 - Pre-departure events: The University hosts pre-departure events around the world to help welcome new students and their parents into the Birmingham community, and we are looking for alumni in Singapore who might want to take part.

 If you would like to find out more about any of the above, please contact Danielle Albracht at firstname.lastname@example.org.

-Finally, we are also considering launching a quarterly e-newsletter for alumni in South East Asia, which will highlight areas of key strength, news from the alumni and student associations in South East Asia, volunteer opportunities, details of future events and other relevant news.
+Finally, we are also considering launching a quarterly e-newsletter for alumni in South East Asia.
+The newsletter will highlight key strengths, news from alumni and student associations in South East Asia, volunteer opportunities, details of future events and other relevant news.
 We would welcome your thoughts on this and if you have any feedback or would like to discuss the University’s commitment to the region, please email Anne-Marie Vassiliadis, Alumni Events Manager, at email@example.com.